holium/holium-node/.docs/ROOMS.md

 - the notes room should not interfere with "regular" (interactive) rooms
 - notes rooms should be generalized to background rooms
 - future use-cases include the "is typing" animations in chat

+To get out of a Notes room (per Trent):

+- Click the Note you are currently in
+- Select a different note in the Notes sidebar
+- Close the Notes app